yangchihyuan/yangchihyuan.github.io/courses/CallForPosters.md

 #### Submission

 The poster's size should be A1, language is English, including a title along with authors' names and afflictions.
-We offer a [PowerPoint template](https://docs.google.com/presentation/d/17yOpgadtPBwS3zAoy23DtTxeMtN1ZCce/edit?usp=sharing&ouid=117648312492788736391&rtpof=true&sd=true) for your submission, which should be converted in a full-size PDF File and uploaded via this link: [https://shorturl.at/kovM3](https://shorturl.at/kovM3)
+We offer a [PowerPoint template](https://docs.google.com/presentation/d/17yOpgadtPBwS3zAoy23DtTxeMtN1ZCce/edit?usp=sharing&ouid=117648312492788736391&rtpof=true&sd=true) for your submission, which should be converted in a full-size PDF File and uploaded via this Google Forms link: [Upload URL](https://forms.gle/UTz9cqYwqAFmKYpV8)

 Accepted posters must have at least one author registering in the AI Forum.